industrial-linguistics/accounting-ops/DEPLOYMENT_STATUS.md

 ## Summary

-The server infrastructure is properly configured, but the OAuth broker application is **NOT DEPLOYED**.
-The broker binary and configuration files need to be built and deployed before QuickBooks integration can function.
+The server infrastructure is properly configured, and the OAuth broker binary has now been deployed to the OpenBSD host.
+QuickBooks production and development `broker.env` files are in place, enabling QuickBooks-specific OAuth flows to move forward while Deputy and Xero configuration work remains.

 ---